 KIS data from 2015/2016 reveals 92% of graduates with Positive Outcomes (PO) - 'the proportion of graduates who were available for employment and had secured employment or further study'.
 In addition, a direct comparison between 2014/15 and 2015/16 reveals a sharp increase from 58% to 72% in terms of Graduate Prospects (GP) - 'the proportion of graduates who were available for employment and had secured graduate-level employment or graduate-level further study'.
 The percentage of graduates in full-time study has increased slightly from 2014/15 to 2015/16 (from 17% to 20% respectively).
-Specific careers of recent graduates include community protection officer, crime management officer, criminal case worker, intelligence officer, police constable, prison officer, victim support officer and work within witness service support.
 The course, therefore, produces graduates prepared to enter a wide range of employment contexts and postgraduate courses.
+'Employability' is a golden thread of the course with our Criminology students being encouraged to attend employability events and workshops.